-Northcourt Orchard is a beloved spot way up near the Canadian border.
+Northcourt Orchard is a beloved apple picking spot in Vermont way up near the Canadian border.

 This orchard is a small, family-run business offering all the essentials for a fantastic Vermont fall experience: PYO apples, fresh pressed cider, and of course, a friendly staff to welcome you.

 And let’s not forget about the cider donuts.
 Northcourt’s are heralded as some of the very best out there.
-They are homemade and crafted with all-natural ingredients, the perfect accompaniment to your apple picking visit.
+They are homemade and crafted with all-natural ingredients, the perfect accompaniment to your day spent apple picking in Vermont.

 All the latest on their Facebook page.